-The Alaska Department of Health and Social Services, Division of Senior and Disabilities Services (SDS) submits this transition plan in accordance with CFR 42 §441.301(c)(6).
-The state process leading to development of the plan included analysis of all settings where home and community-based services are provided under the Alaska's 1915(c) home and community-based waiver programs.

-This plan describes the four components of settings evaluation activities undertaken by SDS.
+The Alaska Department of Health and Social Services, Division of Senior and Disabilities Services (SDS) submits the third version of its transition plan in accordance with CFR 42 §441.301(c)(6).
+This plan now describes the four components of settings evaluation activities to be undertaken by SDS.